 Dental Procedures

-Each of our first-opinion practice vets has a full mouth speculum for safe and thorough oral examination, head torch, motorised equipment and a full array of rasps fitted with tungsten carbide blades for efficient and effective rasping.
+Each of our ambulatory vets has a full mouth speculum for safe and thorough oral examination, head torch, motorised equipment and a full array of rasps fitted with tungsten carbide blades for efficient and effective rasping.

 Most routine dentistry and some minor dental surgical techniques (eg. removal of wolf teeth), plus ancillary diagnostic services such as dental radiography or oral endoscopy for the investigation of dental problems, can be performed at the client’s premises.